MagnusThome/RejsaRubberTrac/installArduino.md

 - Place all the files downloaded from here https://github.com/MagnusThome/RejsaRubberTrac/tree/master/main in a directory called "main"

 - Open the main.ino file and choose "Upload"

+Note: Make sure the board is turned on if you have a power switch mounted on the board.
+Yes, been there, done that...

 <img hspace="50" src="images/installArduinoIDE-7b.gif">